 AquAdvantage® Salmon DNA Animations

-These animations illustrate the process whereby a gene from the Chinook salmon is combined with DNA fragments (a “promoter”) from the ocean pout and integrated into the DNA of the Atlantic salmon resulting in the AquAdvantage® Salmon.
-The gene from the Chinook salmon enables the AquAdvantage® Salmon to produce growth hormone and the fragments from the ocean pout act as an ‘on switch’ that enables the AquAdvantage® Salmon to more efficiently produce growth hormone.
+These two animations illustrate the process whereby a gene from the Chinook salmon is combined with DNA fragments (a “promoter”) from the ocean pout and integrated into the genome of the Atlantic salmon resulting in the AquAdvantage® Salmon.
+The gene from the Chinook salmon enables the AquAdvantage® Salmon to produce growth hormone and the DNA fragments from the ocean pout act as an ‘on switch’ that enables the AquAdvantage® Salmon to more efficiently produce growth hormone.